This chocolate gingerbread ice cream is creamy with a kick of spice and plenty of chocolate chunks to keep the chocolate lovers happy.

-Obviously, I hauled ass across town and borrowed Brandy’s mixer because what else are food blogger friends for?
+Obviously, I hauled ass across town and borrowed a friend’s mixer because what else are food blogger friends for?

 It’s super creamy, perfectly gingery with a few kicks of spice here and there from the candied ginger and just enough chocolate to balance it out.